GitGuardian/py-gitguardian/README.md

 The GitGuardian API puts at your fingertips the power to detect more than 200 types of secrets in any text content, as well as other potential security vulnerabilities.

-**py-gitguardian** can be used create integrations to scan various sources, from your workstation's filesystem to your favorite chat application.
+**py-gitguardian** can be used to create integrations to scan various data sources, from your workstation's filesystem to your favorite chat application.

 You can check API details [here](https://api.gitguardian.com/docs) with all the response codes and expected structures on each method.